Klamath River Coho Enhancement Fund 2023 Request for Pre-Proposals and Full Proposals

 V. Full Proposal Project Schedule

 As part of the application, a project schedule must be provided.
 The project schedule should be detailed and must describe major project milestones and the planned project completion date.
-The completion date for the project (or stage of the project) should occur within 3 years from the project initiation date.
+The completion date for the project should occur by April 30, 2027.

 D. Recipient Contractual Requirements

 If selected, applicants will be required to enter into a funding agreement contract with NFWF, which will require recipients to complete periodic reporting, invoice conforming to a prescribed format, and provide certificates of insurance identifying NFWF and PacifiCorp as additional insured.
 Applicants are strongly encouraged to review the minimum insurance and publicity clauses below prior to submitting a proposal; inability to meet these requirements can prevent or delay contracting and release of funds to successful applicants.

 Each recipient will be required to obtain the following levels of insurance coverage (per Contract item 14) prior to NFWF executing a funding agreement contract:

 Without limiting any liabilities or any other obligations of Contractor, Contractor shall, prior to commencing Services, secure and continuously carry with insurers having an A.M.
 Best Insurance Reports rating of A or better the following insurance coverage: